 Gabapentinoids are not licensed for non-neuropathic pain.
-Questionnaires such as PainDETECT can help to identify if neuropathic pain is likely or in determining if there is a neuropathic component to the pain.
+Questionnaires such as PainDETECT or LANSS can help to identify if neuropathic pain is likely or in determining if there is a neuropathic component to the pain.

 Gabapentinoids have historically been commonly prescribed for non-neuropathic pain syndromes, e.g. fibromyalgia.
-However, there is little evidence to support the practice and prescribers should consider interventions more likely to help such as physical rehabilitation for back and musculoskeletal pain.
+However there is little evidence to support the practice and prescribers should consider interventions more likely to help such as physical rehabilitation for back and musculoskeletal pain.

-Gabapentinoids should not be initiated for the treatment of chronic primary pain as per the NICE guidelines released in April 2021 (NICE Clinical Guideline 193).
-If a patient has already commenced treatment with gabapentinoids, it is important to review the prescribing as part of a shared decision-making process.
+Gabapentinoids should not be initiated for the treatment of chronic primary pain as per the new NICE guidelines released in April 2021 (NICE Clinical Guideline 193).
+If a patient has already commenced treatment with gabapentinoids, it is important to review the prescribing as part of a shared decision making process.
 It would be prudent to first explain the lack of evidence for gabapentinoids for the treatment of chronic primary pain.
 If patients report little improvement and/or significant harm, encourage and support the patient with a reduction or withdrawal plan.

-Recommendations from the British Pain Society (BPS) suggest asking the patient to keep a short-term diary of response to a drug and dose.
+Recommendations from the British Pain Society (BPS) suggest asking the patient to keep a short term diary of response to a drug and dose.
+Patients often do not adhere to the instructions.

 Symptom diaries should be discontinued after initial use to prevent too much focus on one aspect of the condition.